Urgent Care Physician Salary 2026

 • Best for: Supplementing income without taking on additional administrative responsibility

-• 3 extra shifts per month
+• 3 extra shifts per month, 36 shifts per year

 • 10 hours per shift